DulceWRLD/DirectedStudy/Tutorial/Tutorial.md

 In order to add a floor, right click on the building and navigate to where it says add

-You should now see another menu that has an option called "Floor".
+You should now see another menu that has an option called "Floors".
 Click on that

 This is what the menus should look like:
  <img src= "/Tutorial/Images/AddingFloors.png">